Robust Auction Design with Support Information

 \subsection{Related Work}

 \jacomment{REVIEWER AND AE ASK: Specifically, the review team would like the authors to better compare with \cite{our-paper-ec} by including a technical comparison of saddle techniques and also a more detailed comparison on the insights.}

 \paragraph{Auction Design and Mechanism Design} \cite{Vickrey61}, \cite{Myerson81} and \cite{RileySamuelson81} pioneered a long line of work on the design of auctions and other economic mechanisms with strategic agents.
 In particular, \cite{Myerson81} shows that if agent valuation distributions are known, i.i.d. and \textit{regular}, then the optimal (expected-revenue-maximizing) mechanism is a \textit{second-price auction with reserve}.
 This is the classical paradigm of Bayesian mechanism design.
 However, once we go beyond the simplest settings, this paradigm quickly leads to very complicated ``optimal'' mechanisms that are too detail-dependent and potentially fragile.
 In response, part of the algorithmic game theory literature instead focuses on proving approximation guarantees for specific ``simple'' mechanisms \citep{RougTalg2019}.
 This line of work still assumes that the value distribution is known to both the designer and all players, and the players play a Bayes-Nash equilibrium.
 In our setting, however, the value distribution is \textit{not} known, the performance is evaluated in the \textit{worst case} rather than the ``Bayesian'' average case, and we require a dominant strategy equilibrium.

-\paragraph{Robust Mechanism Design} We refer the reader to a recent survey \cite{Carroll19-robust-survey} for robustness in mechanism design and contracting.
-In particular, by requiring that the mechanism performs well in a wide range of environments, we often gain structural insights: the resulting robustly optimal mechanism is often (but not always) ``simple'' and ``detail-free'' because, in some sense, it extracts the salient features of the mechanism that are common across a range of environments.
+\obcomment{JERRY, don't these two papers also speak about robustness/prior-free...
+In this case it is awakward to have them at a point when contrast based on the next sentence RESPONSE: \cite{RougTalg2019} only has Bayesian, whereas \cite{Hartline-approx-md-book} has both Bayesian (Chapter 3,4,6,8) and worst-case approximation (Chapter 5,7).
+I rewrote it as above.
+I also say ``part of'' the AGT literature rather than just ``AGT literature''}